lengfeld/subpatch/website/ref/command-line.md

 ## subpatch subtree checksum

-    subpatch subtree checksum [--calc] [--check] [--write] [--get]
+    subpatch subtree checksum [--calc] [--verify] [--write] [--get]

-Calculate, check, write to the metadata or get from the metadata the checksum of the subproject's subtree.
+Calculate, verify, write to the metadata or get from the metadata the checksum of the subproject's subtree.

 You select the subproject by changing the current work directory into the